KHajduk00/RhymeTimePy/README.md

-# Rhyme Text Editor
+# RhymeTimePy

 ## Overview
-Rhyme Text Editor is a simple text editor with built-in rhyme highlighting.
+RhymeTimePy is a simple text editor with built-in rhyme highlighting.
 It helps writers, poets, and lyricists by automatically detecting and visually grouping rhyming words in the text.
 The application features as of now a file explorer, syntax highlighting, and dark mode.

 ## Features
 - **Automatic Rhyme Highlighting**: Detects rhyming words and assigns them distinct background colors.